costajob/app-servers/README.md

 I get two Sun certifications back in 2006 and realized the more i delved into Java the less i liked it.
 Ignoring Java on this comparison is not an option anyway: Java is the most used programming language in the world (2016) and some smart folks have invested on it since the 90ies.

+### Nim
+[Nim](http://nim-lang.org/) 0.14.2 is installed from source.
+Nim is an efficient, elegant, expressive strong typed, compiled language.
+Nim supports metaprogramming, functional, message passing, procedural, and object-oriented coding style.
+It also provides several compiling options to better adapt to the running environment.

 ### Crystal
 [Crystal](http://crystal-lang.org/) 0.18.4 is installed via homebrew.
 Crystal has a syntax very close to Ruby, but brings some fresh features such as type checking and compilation to highly optimized native code.